Hsabonchi/React/README.md

 #### state

-- stateis a property for React component.
+- state is a property for React component(data local or private to component).
 - object that contains all the component need.

+#### props
+- props includes data that we give to a component.
+- read only.
+- To initialize the state

 #### style
 - inLine  `<span  style={{fontSize:20}}`